kubernetes/kubernetes/docs/proposals/resource-metrics-api.md

 be revisited and it's not clear whether application level metrics should be available in API server so the use case initially won't be supported.

-#### Ubernetes
+#### Cluster Federation

-Ubernetes might want to consider cluster-level usage (in addition to cluster-level request) of running pods when choosing where to schedule new pods.
-Although Ubernetes is still in design, we expect the metrics API described here to be sufficient.
+The Cluster Federation control system might want to consider cluster-level usage (in addition to cluster-level request) of running pods when choosing where to schedule new pods.
+Although Cluster Federation is still in design, we expect the metrics API described here to be sufficient.
 Cluster-level usage can be obtained by summing over usage of all nodes in the cluster.